donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 The code for my reviews page with a [Letter Avatar](https://donboulton.com/2018-02-22-post-Letter-Avatar.html) for the user image.

-This code below is to be changed to have the reviews show up just on the page that was reviewed.
+This code below is to be changed to have the include file [reviews.html](https://github.com/donaldboulton/DWB/blob/gh-pages/_includes/reviews.html) show up on just the page that was reviewed, as required by Google and others for the aggregate rating to have the reviews-ratings for that page in that page.

 ```html
 <div id="reviews" class="js-comments">